glacuesta-gcash/fuse-cfc/readme.md

 # Cascading Forecasts

+### Objectives

+- Declarative syntax for forecast logic
+- Single place (and single column) for formulas to be defined and set up
+- Discourage/prevent overriding of arbitrary ranges inside the projected periods

 ### Sheet Tabs

-Tabs preceded with `_` indicate tabs that can be used as inputs or otherwise manipulated by CFC.
+Tabs preceded with `_` indicate calculation tabs that can be used as templates to be duplicated.

 There should be a `_steps` tab.